 “What a complete waste of taxpayer money,” says Cheryl Wahlheim, an information technology manager from Boulder, Colo.
 Several years ago, she contacted me after she says a TSA agent stole jewelry from her luggage.
 She believes things have only gotten worse since then.
 A promise to do better from the TSA is laughable to her and the many other TSA critics I hear from every day.

 Others are willing to give the process more time, but their reasons are pragmatic.
 What would replace the beleaguered agency?
-“Have people forgotten the dreadful minimum-wage, minimally trained rent-a-cops that used to handle airport security?” wonders Garry Margolis, a Los Angeles marketing consultant.
+“Have people forgotten the dreadful minimum-wage, minimally trained rent-a-cops that used to handle airport security?” wonders Garry Margolis.
+He is a Los Angeles marketing consultant.

 We haven’t.
 But many travelers believe that anything is better than an agency whose employees sometimes sleep on the job, steal from passengers, take bribes and fail to screen us.
 Never mind the problematic choice between an “enhanced” pat-down and walking through a full-body scanner that some say hasn’t been adequately tested and can be easily foiled.